guillermooo/sublime-undocs/source/extensibility/completions.rst

 If you want to be able to tab-complete completions, the setting ``tab_completion`` must be set to ``true``.
-By default, ``tab_completion`` is set to ``false``.
-Snippet tab-completion is unaffected by this setting, they will always be completed according to their tab trigger.
+By default, ``tab_completion`` is set to ``true``.
+Snippet tab-completion is unaffected by this setting: they will always be completed according to their tab trigger.

 With ``tab_completion`` enabled, completion of items is always automatic, which